 - Take a vaporetto (water bus) over to the glass-making island of Murano and the colourful fisherman’s town of Burano.
 Or book an island tour here.

 Want to explore a differrent side of one of northern Italy’s most popular cities?
 Check out 14 of the most unique and unusual things to do in Venice.
+Or if you’re tight on cash, don’t miss my ultimate guide to visiting Venice on a budget.

 Day 7 – Verona